Authentic Balinese Dance & Gamelan (2)

-As a tribute to Niang Sengog and Gungkak Mandera, their pupils from several generations have organized a photo and film exhibition and several dance performances.
-That was on August 26, 27, 28 and 29 in 2007, located at Peliatan village.
+As a tribute to Niang Sengog and Gungkak Mandera, their pupils from several generations organized a photo and film exhibition and dance performances, on August 26, 27, 28 and 29 in 2007, located at Peliatan village.

 - Instrumental Kapiraja